Questions about UVSS elections? We have answers.

 10:00am-12:00pm; 1:00pm –3:00pm (online)

 Book a Meeting

 - We are an independent office within the University of Victoria Students’ Society (UVSS).

 - We administer the annual elections to the UVSS Board of Directors, as well as any referendum questions.

-- Our Office is governed by the relevant bylaws and policies set by the UVSS Board of Directors.
+- Our office is governed by the relevant bylaws and policies set by the UVSS Board of Directors.

 - The Chief Electoral Officer (CEO) oversees the Electoral Office.
 They’re hired by the UVSS Electoral Committee, and can’t be a UVSS member (aka a current UVic undergraduate student), to prevent bias towards current students or candidates.

 - The Electoral Office is independent, impartial, and non-partisan, and we take these principles very seriously.
 Our decisions are not influenced by anyone – and this includes the UVSS Board of Directors, Electoral Committee, or UVSS management.
-Not even if you bribe us with blueberry cheesecake.
-Hypothetically.

 Most of our members are located in Victoria, BC., the traditional territories of the Lekwungen peoples, also known as the Songhees and Esquimalt First Nations communities.